-Balanced Scorecard is a performance management tool which began as a concept for measuring whether the smaller-scale operational activities of a company are aligned with its larger-scale objectives in terms of vision and strategy.
+A balanced scorecard is a performance management tool which began as a concept for measuring whether the smaller-scale operational activities of a company are aligned with its larger-scale objectives in terms of vision and strategy.

-A baseline is the original schedule, cost or scope; a point of reference against which all future progress or changes are compared.
+A baseline is the original schedule, cost, or scope; a point of reference against which all future progress or changes are compared.
 Whenever changes to the project take place, a new revision of the baseline is created so that you can track changes to the project.

 Bottom-up Cost Estimating

 Bottom-up estimating is the process of creating a detailed estimate for each work component (labour and materials) and accounting for each varying cost burden.
 These estimates are based on the WBS and the WBS dictionary, as these documents define each element of the project deliverables.
-Learn more about cost estimating on our 10 top tips for creating cost estimates.

 A data gathering and creativity technique that can be used to identify risks, ideas, or solutions to issues by using a group of team members or subject-matter experts.
 Typically, a brainstorming session is structured so that each participant’s ideas are recorded for later analysis.